- Dates

 Application

-To apply for the course, candidates should submit the course pre-enrolment form, indicating the correct course and attaching a C.V. and a brief (one page or less) letter of motivation.
+To apply for the course, candidates should submit the course pre-enrolment form, indicating the correct course and attaching a C.V. and (optionally) a brief (one page or less) letter of motivation.